Table of Contents

 - Serum electrolytes have to be determined as infants with duodenal atresia tend to lose fluids and electrolytes produced by the stomach, due to a large amount of gastric aspiration.

 - Karyotype analysis is the appropriate method of examination in the case of trisomy 21.

 - Immunohistochemistry of proximal and distal duodenal samples of affected infants reflects changes and transformation of neuronal cells, intestinal cell Cajai, hypertrophy of circular muscles.
 All of these witness about the persistent disorder of the duodenal movement after primary surgery.

 - Measurement of gastric aspiration.
 Normally, it should not exceed 5 ml.
 Duodenal atresia is suspected when an infant’s gastric aspiration is greater than 30 ml.
-Fullness of the epigastrium may be detected manually and visually, when the food gets stacked above the narrowed lumen.
+The fullness of the epigastrium may be detected manually and visually when the food gets stacked above the narrowed lumen.